 So, cost.
 It’s a thing, right?
-I’m based out of Phoenix, Arizona but I travel all over the southwest and consider Sedona my backyard.
-Also!
-I don’t charge travel fees for any stateside elopement or adventure wedding so you don’t have to worry about additional travel costs to get me from here to there.
-So what’s included and what does it cost?
+I’m based out of Flagstaff AZ which is a cool 45 minutes from Sedona.
+So there won’t be any surprise travel feels or additional travel costs to get me from here to there.
+So what is included and what does it cost?

 Four hours: $5500 | Eight Hours: $7500 | One 8-hr day + 4 hr day: $10,800

 Not sold yet?
 Need a little more visual aid?
 Look, I get it.
 There are soooo many amazing places to elope.
 It’s hard to pick.
 Here’s what I’ll say about Sedona; it’s a colorful, classic desert space.
 It’s got a little bit of everything.
 Rad hikes?
 For sure.
 Luxurious hotels?
 Too many to pick from.
 And if seeing a full story helps you get your head around things, here’s a full Sedona elopement story to get your wheels turning even more.
 And if you need even more inspo?
 Here’s another epic jeeping Sedona Elopement or this beautiful Sedona Micro-Wedding.